 Tomb Raider Review

-As the story focuses on her struggle and survival on the island, Lara is put to the test through excruciating events through the entire 15 hour long campaign.
-The action sequences – much like in Uncharted – provide an exhilarating rush, although you won’t see Lara come away unscathed or delivering witty one-liners into the camera, especially after falling down a mountain or any of the other injuries that befall her.
+As the story focuses on her struggle and survival on the island, Lara is put to the test through excruciating events throughout the entire 15-hour-long campaign.
+The action sequences – much like in Uncharted – provide an exhilarating rush, although you won't see Lara come away unscathed or delivering witty one-liners into the camera, especially after falling down a mountain or any of the other injuries that befall her.
 Watching Lara die in the game is almost unbearable to watch.
-From shooting her at pointblank range, tossing her body off a cliff or even engulfing her in flames, you can’t help but feel a willingness to see her survive and endure the ordeal.
+From shooting her at point-blank range, tossing her body off a cliff, or even engulfing her in flames, you can't help but feel a willingness to see her survive and endure the ordeal.

 It seems every game released today needs some form of multiplayer, although providing plenty of action, it feels more like an afterthought.
-Developed separately by Eidos Montreal players either control members of Lara’s misplaced crew or the scavenging cultists found in the single player campaign.
+Developed separately by Eidos Montreal, players either control members of Lara's misplaced crew or the scavenging cultists found in the single-player campaign.
 The leveling system allows for improved weaponry and equipment, giving players the ability to kill each other quicker and more efficiently.
-Game modes range from the standard deathmatch variants, to those with each side having different set of goals, but none of them feel anywhere as fleshed out or enjoyable as the single-player experience.
+Game modes range from the standard deathmatch variants to those with each side having a different set of goals, but none of them feel anywhere as fleshed out or enjoyable as the single-player experience.

 Simply Put

 As a fan of the original Tomb Raider, I came away quite impressed with the new direction Crystal Dynamics is taking the series.
-Providing satisfying set pieces and an excellent pace to the action and exploring, Tomb Raider’s narrative provides an enjoyable, albeit a dark tale of heroism and the struggle to survive.
-The included multiplayer feels more like a cash-in on Uncharted’s multiplayer success and while mildly entertaining, it began to lose it’s luster after a dozen or so matches.
+Providing satisfying set pieces and an excellent pace to the action and exploring, Tomb Raider's narrative provides an enjoyable, albeit dark, tale of heroism and the struggle to survive.
+The included multiplayer feels more like a cash-in on Uncharted's multiplayer success and while mildly entertaining, it began to lose its luster after a dozen or so matches.

 Note: Tomb Raider was reviewed on PC.
 A digital copy of the game was provided by the publisher/developer.